Muskegon County Airport: History

 Delta Connection, operated by Mesaba Airlines with code sharing service on behalf of Delta Air Lines, flew nonstop to Detroit until United Express began flights to Chicago with passenger counts to Detroit then decreasing resulting in Delta Connection ceasing all service to Muskegon.

+In March of 2022, SkyWest announced that it would soon be ending service to Muskegon.
+On October 1, 2022, Southern Airways Express announced service between Muskegon and Chicago O'Hare.
+Southern Airlines was operating the Cessna 208 Caravan turboprop on this route and proposed offering more flights out of Muskegon; however, this airline no longer serves the airport.

+On October 1, 2024, Muskegon County Airport announced that Denver Air Connection would be taking over the Essential Air Service (EAS) contract to Muskegon effective November 1, 2024.
+Denver Air Connection announced it would operate 24 weekly departures to and from Chicago O'Hare (ORD) with Embraer ERJ-145 regional jet aircraft.

 Facilities and aircraft

 Muskegon County Airport covers an area of 1,200 acres (486 ha) at an elevation of 629 feet (192 m) above mean sea level.
 It has two asphalt paved runways: 6/24 is 6,501 by 150 feet (1,982 x 46 m) and 14/32 is 6,100 by 150 feet (1,859 x 46 m).

 For the 12-month period ending December 31, 2021 the airport had 23,000 aircraft operations, an average of 63 per day: 84% general aviation, 14% scheduled commercial, 1% military, and <1% air taxi.
 At that time 81 aircraft were based at this airport: 57 single-engine and 16 multi-engine airplanes, 5 jet, 2 helicopters, and 1% military.

 The airport is served by a fixed-base operator (FBO), Executive Air Transport.
 The FBO provides fuel and other pilot services.
 Car rental agencies are available at the airport.
 The Muskegon Area Transit System (MATS) route Harvey provides bus service to the airport.